JonJagger/cyber-dojo/readme.txt

 Issues
 ======
-1. There is a bug somewhere in diff-view.
-Trying to view the diff for the first increment in particular is liable to give you a 500 error "sorry something went wrong".
-I'll look into when I get a chance.
-   To work-around just manually edit the ...&tag=X value at the end of the URL
-2. Occasionally the server does not seem to respond when trying to enter a dojo.
+1. Occasionally the server does not seem to respond when trying to enter a dojo.
-3. Objective-C no longer compiles.
+2. Objective-C no longer compiles.
 After a server-upgrade it reports The current setting for native-objc-exceptions does not match that of gnustep-base ... please correct this
    On the todo list but not a high priority.